-• To open window, pull out the lever on the crank-out handle and begin cranking "counter-clockwise" to desired position.
+To open window, pull out the lever on the crank-out handle and begin cranking "counter-clockwise" to desired position.

-by turning the crank-out handle "clockwise", then back off 1/4 turn to help avoid glass warping, which can result in wind noise.
+• To close window, crank the window in snugly by turning the crank-out handle "clockwise", then back off 1/4 turn to help avoid glass warping, which can result in wind noise.